 Switches between the mic and line inputs as well as establishing the gain structure for the unit.
-The extremely wide dynamic range is in part made possible by the judicious use of gain setting relays that allow us to manipulate the gain structure by modification of the gain stages and internal attenuation.
+The extremely wide dynamic range is in part made possible by the judicious use of gain setting relays that allow us to manipulate gain structure bv the modification of the gain stages and internal attenuation.